oceanplacid/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables prints local variables, environment variables and functions 6-create_local_variable creates a local variable named BEST, with value School 7-create_global_variable creates a global variable called BEST with value School
+5-local_variables prints local variables, environment variables and functions 6-create_local_variable creates a local variable named BEST, with value School 7-create_global_variable creates a global variable called BEST with value School 8-true_knowledge adds 128 and the value of a variable called TRUEKNOWLEDGE